- Departments & Resources

 Customer Service Times

-While the Government Center is still scheduled to be reopened on April 19, 2021 to appointments only, the Planning and Zoning Department is implementing dedicated permit office hours to provide blocks of time to address permit requirements for land use permits and address customer concerns.
+To better assist our customers, the Planning and Zoning Department is implementing dedicated permit office hours to provide blocks of time to address permit requirements for land use permits and address customer concerns.

 - Permit Office Hours: M-F 8:30 a.m. to 10:00 a.m.